Tropical Storm Debby (2012): Central Florida

 On Anna Maria Island in Manatee County, water reached the retention walls of several condos, some of which were undermined, allowing water to enter beach-side pools.
 The most significant losses were on the south side of the island where up to half of the dunes were lost.
 In Sarasota County, as much as 10.9 in of rain fell near the city of Sarasota.
 Wind and floods damaged 52 structures, with losses reaching $540,000.
 At Lido Beach, high water flooded a parking lot.
 Damage to area beaches from erosion was estimated at $1.9 million.
 A state of emergency was declared due to storm surge damage in the county.
-The first tornado in Collier County caused minor roof damage to a few structures near Naples on June 23.
-A second tornado in the county later that day broke light poles and snapped tree limbs in North Naples, with one person being injured by a falling branch.
-Three others twisters were spawned in Collier County on June 24, though damage was no more than a few downed trees.
 The Charlotte County Airport recorded a 55 mph wind gust, while the highest rainfall total was 5.25 in near Englewood.
 Damage reached $2.5 million and was mostly from beach erosion and coastal flooding.
 In Lee County, rainfall peaked at 4.95 in in Cape Coral.
 Rough tides and storm surge caused beach erosion and coastal flooding, especially at Captiva and Sanibel Islands.
 The county suffered approximately $2.3 million in losses.

-South Florida and Elsewhere
+South Florida

 At the Palm Beach International Airport in West Palm Beach,1.51 in of precipitation fell in only one hour.
 Further south in Pompano Beach, 4.32 in of rain was reported in a 24-hour period.
-A tornado in Palm Beach County damaged a few houses and some vegetation in Lake Worth.
-The other twister in Palm Beach County snapped some trees, blew a gate across a street, and broke a railroad crossing arm.
-A waterspout offshore Miami-Dade County moved inland near Golden Beach and twisted three gates and blew open a garage door.